wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-add-ins.md

 2. Extend to a larger set of individuals within the business who will be using the add-in.
 Again, evaluate results and, if all went well, go to the next step of a full deployment.
 3. Deploy to target audience of users.

-Depending on the size of the target audience, you may want to add or remove roll-out steps.
+Depending on the size of the target audience, you may want to add or remove steps.

 ## Deploy an Office add-in using the admin center